Marketing operations can lead to mind-blowing growth when executed by professionals and fueled by a productive marketing technology stack.

 Cross-functional analytical manager at a small business loans provider

 - Underwriting strategy lead

-As the leader in marketing analytics, Tasha empowers all of her marketing team with data.
+As the leader in marketing analytics, Tasha stays on top of analytics trends and empowers all of her marketing team with data.
 She is our point of contact as we establish the company’s marketing infrastructure.
 She has made it very easy for us to gain access to tools, people, and data.
 With a background in the insurance and finance industry, Tasha has a wealth of experience dealing with a lot of data.
 She has spent most of her career working with BI tools and raw data.
 She seems to be less familiar with some of the newer web analytics tools out there.
 She is currently spearheading the Google Analytics 360 weblogs project at the company, in her quest to solve their data woes.
 Her primary focus is to make sure she can enable her company’s teams the teams to get insights quickly without being dependent on her to run reports.

 Digital optimization manager for a fintech startup